koyo129/koyo129/README.md

 ## About me

-Infrastructure & Cloud Engineering Enthusiast

 I am half Japanese half Malaysian from a business administration major background.
-I am passionate about building reliable and scalable infrastructure systems because of these systems play a huge role to supporting technologies today.
+I am passionate about solving problems that actually can make an valuable impact to society.
-Currently focused on cloud architecture, networking, and infrastructure automation.
+Currently focused on cloud architecture, and infrastructure automation.

+I try to think as a proffessional such and aim to improve my skills by putting myself in an environment it challenges me to grow not only as an engineer but as a person.

 ---